Sgt RMJ Sainsbury 5539946 RAFVR

 All three were with 211 Squadron for the move to Sumatra and Java in 1942.
 At the fall of Java, Montgomery suffered the misfortune of falling captive to the Japanese but survived.
 Rowland was with the last Squadron men evacuated aboard Tung Song for Australia.
 Sainsbury, ever prompt, had been evacuated a few days earlier, per Kota Gede, for Ceylon.

 Repatriated to the UK, by 1944 Rowland was a Sergeant and decided to apply for aircrew.
 His commission as Pilot Officer on probation wef from 17 April 1944 was gazetted on 6 February 1945.
-Sad to relate, by then Pilot Officer Bernard Lawrence Rowland 56272, Flight Engineer of 61 Squadron RAF, was already dead.
-Killed in action on 3 August 1944, he lies with five of his crewmates lost that day in Lancaster PA162 QR-L, in Creil Communal Cemetery near the R Oise, some 25 miles North of Paris.
+Sad to relate, by then Pilot Officer Bernard Lawrence Rowland 56272, Flight Engineer of 61 Squadron RAF, was already dead, killled in action on 3 August 1944 with five of his crewmates lost that day in Lancaster PA162 QR-L. They lie in Creil Communal Cemetery near the R Oise, some 25 miles North of Paris.

 211 Squadron Operations Record Book TNA AIR 27/1302

 72 OTU Operations Record Book TNA AIR 29/686 Embarkation Roll for 211 Sqn Dec 1941

 AHB RAF Narrative: Middle East Campaigns Vol I Operations in Libya and the Western Desert September 1939—June 1941 AWM 220/15